dawidd6/action-download-artifact/README.md

     branch: master
     # Optional, will use specified workflow run
     run_id: 1122334455
+    # Optional, run number from the workflow
+    run_number: 34
     # Optional, uploaded artifact name,
     # will download all artifacts if not specified
     # and extract them in respective subdirectories